varun9904/hate_speech_detector/readme.md

 To run the API locally, use Uvicorn:
 ```
-uvicorn main:app --reload --host 0.0.0.0 --port 8000
+uvicorn main:app --reload
 ```

-- Visit `http://127.0.0.1:8000/docs` in your browser to access the interactive Swagger UI documentation.
+- Visit `http://127.0.0.1:8000/predict` or `http://127.0.0.1:8000/predict_audio` in your browser to access the interactive Swagger UI documentation.
 - Test the endpoints:
   - **Text Prediction:**